kubecost/docs/assets.md

 The Kubecost Assets view shows Kubernetes cluster costs broken down by the individual backing assets in your cluster (e.g. cost by node, disk, and other assets).
 It’s used to identify spend drivers over time and to audit Allocation data.
+This view can also optionally show out of cluster assets by service, tag/label, etc.

 ![Kubecost Assets view](images/assets-screenshot.png)